AmandaLesnik/WebbCouture/README.md

 ![am-i-responsive-img](redme-img/am-i-responsive.jpg)

 ## Overview
 Welcome to WebCouture — a clean, responsive website designed to showcase professional web development services for a company targeting female clients.
-The client requested a pink and purple color scheme to create a visually appealing, feminine aesthetic.
+The client requested a pink and purple colour scheme to create a visually appealing, feminine aesthetic.
 The site is built using HTML, CSS, and a touch of JavaScript, and is fully responsive for desktop and mobile devices, including smaller screens like the iPhone 5.

 ## Table of Contents
 - **User Experience**